hckrtst/notesnsnippets/readme.md

 ### 4. Optimize

 A good chunk of time will be spent on this step. **Optimize before you write code**.
+But, if the interviewer wants you to code the brute-force first then go ahead and do that before this step.

+### 5. Walk through your algorithm

+Before you start coding, walk through the algorithm with your interviewer. **Don't jump into coding with just a basic idea**!!!😥